Beachbody Bike Review (MYX II) | From a SPIN® Instructor

 The live and on-demand classes are not only fitness-based, but users can also learn how to prepare nutritious meals in the comfort of their own homes.
 In addition, you can select from different nutrition support programs, including 2B Mindset and Portion Fit.
 I tried both and found them to provide great information.

-BODi also makes it possible for users to utilize the exciting BODcast feature of the MYX II.
+BODi also allows users to utilize the exciting BODcast feature of the MYX II.
 You can now receive real-time personalized instruction and shoutouts from the expert trainers since the trainers can view your video while taking their class.
 Not only can the trainers see you, but your video is displayed on a large backdrop behind the instructor.
 This feature is not currently offered with any other at-home cycling experience.
 We enjoyed seeing the shoutouts and form corrections from most of the instructors.
 However, in particular, one instructor used this feature to ridicule a rider who picked up their phone during the class, which we felt went against the welcoming community that the rest of the BODI instructors have worked hard to create.
 Like any platform, you will need to find the instructor style and vibe you most enjoy.

 Beachbody Bike Cost & Where to Buy